The simplest and easiest defense mechanism.

 "No one is forcing you live here!"

-Or, I could just punch you in the face, and then you will be quiet.
+I could also punch you in the face, and then you will be quiet.

 Physical violence is born out of our Warrior Instinct coming out to protect our denial.